 G. STACK will receive good and valid title to all Work Product, free and clear of all encumbrances and liens of any kind;

-H. CONTRACTOR does not currently perform any services for any person or entity involved in a business which competes with the line of
+H. CONTRACTOR does not currently perform any services for any person or entity involved in a business which competes with the STACK line of businesses.

 I. Absent STACK’s prior written permission, CONTRACTOR will not directly or indirectly participate in any activity which could benefit CONTRACTOR at the expense of STACK, or which could otherwise present a conflict of interest for the CONTRACTOR, such as, but not limited to: (i) accepting from or offering to any person who does or seeks to conduct business with STACK any gifts, entertainment or favors of any kind; (ii) maintaining any material financial interests in or performing any services for any entity from which STACK purchases goods or services, or with which STACK conducts business; or (iii) using STACK’s email system or Confidential Information for any purpose other than in performing the Services.